biobakery/biobakery/biobakery_demos/readme.md

 ## Add a new demo ##

 Follow these instructions to add a new demo to biobakery demos.
 You will only need to add input files, output files, and a bash script to add a new demo.
 You will not need to edit the biobakery demos software.
-The software will discover any new demos that are added to its sub-folders and make them avaiable as new tool options.
+The software will discover any new demos that are added to its sub-folders and make them available as new tool options.

 1. Make new data folders for your tool (replace NEWTOOL with tool name)
     * ``$ mkdir biobakery_demos/data/NEWTOOL/input``